Bruce Coldham, FAIA

 Bruce has considerable experience as a designer and manager of both large and small scale, public and private sector architectural projects.
 He has experience in environmental design research, having developed a particular expertise in energy-efficient / bio-climatic design, and ecologically benign construction and land-use practices.
 Bruce has been an active participant and presenter at many regional, national, and international conferences on these subjects as well as a guest lecturer and visiting critic at a number of architectural schools including UMass, MIT, Yale, and RPI.

-Since 2003 Bruce has been a member of the Northeast Sustainable Energy Association (NESEA) Board, and became Board Chair in June of 2005.
+In 2003 Bruce became a member of the Northeast Sustainable Energy Association (NESEA) Board, and became Board Chair in June of 2005.

 Bruce is an advocate of non-profit community development, promoting and administering sweat-equity and participatory design programs in schools and low-income housing districts.
 He founded the London-based community design center Neighborhood Use for Buildings and Space (NUBS) in 1974, and the Australian Architects-in-Schools project in Melbourne 1979.
 Bruce also founded waste material re-use projects — channeling valuable waste into schools for art and craft supplies — in Melbourne (Reverse Garbage Truck) in 1973 and in London (London Scrap Project) in 1977.